-Micah lived and proclaimed the Word of God at one of many low points in the history of God's chosen people, the people from whom the Savior of all mankind would be born.
+The prophet Micah lived and proclaimed the Word of God at one of many low points in the history of God's chosen people, the people from whom the Savior of all mankind would be born.
 But Micah gives hope, just as the Word of God gives us hope each day of our lives, no matter how dark and depressing things may seem.

 Bethlehem was not an important city.
 But the Savior of all mankind will be born in this 'nothing place'.
-The prophet Micah led Israel to expect that King David's line would be restored in Bethlehem, the city of David's birth.
+The prophet Micah told Israel to expect that King David's line would be restored in Bethlehem, the city of David's birth.

 But he wrote these words about 700 years before Jesus was born in Bethlehem.
 Surely the Jews were hoping that this new king would come much sooner than God sent him.
-So by the time Jesus was born, many had no doubt forgotten God's promise.
+And surely many Jews were hoping for an earthly king to rescue them from their earthly enemies.
+But God promised much more than an earthly king could do.
+By the time Jesus was born, many had no doubt forgotten God's promise.